 Another thing to keep in mind while deploying the package is the command line arguments for silent installation.
 The command line argument/silent installation switch determines whether the user files, settings and applications will be migrated to Windows 10 or not.
 So, you need to be careful while creating and deploying the Windows 10 package, since the use of an inaccurate command line argument will result in loss of critical user data.

-View this document for steps to deploy Windows 10 using software deployment in Desktop Central.
+View this document for steps to deploy Windows 10 using software deployment in Endpoint Central.

-Using Desktop Central, you can upgrade the Windows 7 computers in your network to Windows 10 seamlessly, via both software deployment and OS deployment.
-Desktop Central's OS deployment & software deployment capabilities offer granular control and customization over the entire process, so that you can tailor fit the deployment to your organization's needs.
+Using Endpoint Central, you can upgrade the Windows 7 computers in your network to Windows 10 seamlessly, via both software deployment and OS deployment.
+Endpoint Central's OS deployment & software deployment capabilities offer granular control and customization over the entire process, so that you can tailor fit the deployment to your organization's needs.